Lolle2000la/Image-Sort/README.md

 ### The keyboard is your friend

 Why not up you sorting game?
+Learn the keyboard shortcuts and really speed up your work!
+They are really simple and don't take a lot of time to learn.
+Image Sort is optimized to allow for elegant keyboard-only-no-mouse-needed™©® usage!

-It's really easy and doesn't take a lot.
-For the most things, what action is triggered by what key is noted on the control itself (e.g. 'Open Folder *(o)*').
-However, how you should place your hands on your keyboard is not obvious.
+However, how you should place your hands on your keyboard is not immediatly obvious.
+But once you get the hang of it (estimated time necessary: 5-20 seconds), it should feel completely natural!

 You navigate through the folders on the left by using the WASD keys.
-Gamers already now that scheme, but to anyone else, they basically work like the arrow keys, with W being up, A being left, S being down and D being right.
+Gamers™ already now this control scheme, but to anyone else, they basically work like the arrow keys, with W being up, A being left, S being down and D being right.
 So you use WASD like you do the arrow keys but with your left hand.
 Ideally you want to put the middle finger on the W/S keys, the ring finger on the A and the index finger on the D key.

 Meanwhile, the actual arrow keys are in use by your right hand.
 The left and right keys navigate through the images.
-The up arrow key moves the current image to the selected folder and the down arrow key deletes the image (moves to recycle bin). *The buttons on the right doing the same are placed in the way the arrow keys are bound.*
+The up arrow key moves the current image to the selected folder and the down arrow key deletes the image (or rather moves it to the recycle bin).

 Often used actions are close to these two key-groups, while less often used actions may be more distanced.